Woman Looking at Printed Charts

 But now, on Stock Analysis, you can view company-specific performance metrics for 300 of the most popular U.S. companies (with more being added all the time) all on one website.

-You can access up to 8 quarters or 3 years (TTM) of data completely free.
-To unlock a complete history and the ability to export and download these metrics, you'll need a Pro account.
+To unlock the complete history and the ability to export and download these metrics, you'll need a Pro account.

 Best for corporate action history